BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aristotle.md

 - Temperance is an abstention from wrong pleasures
 - Vicious action for the sake of pleasures
 - Virtuous person acts for the sake of good actions themselves,based on evaluative judgement
+- In that case the claim that we choose justice for its own sake does not conf l ict with the claim that we choose it for the sake of happiness; on the contrary, each claim partly explains the other